 Bottlenose dolphins off the southern coast of Spain will benefit from shipping lane shift recommended by Earthwatch scientists

-- Scientists from Earthwatch, the global environmental organization, are celebrating this week after the International Maritime Organization (IMO) agreed to divert shipping lanes off the southern coast of Spain in order to avoid important bottlenose dolphin foraging grounds.
+Earthwatch, Oxford, 23 April 2007-Scientists from Earthwatch, the environmental charity, are celebrating this week after the International Maritime Organization (IMO) agreed to divert shipping lanes off the southern coast of Spain in order to avoid important bottlenose dolphin foraging grounds.

 When passing through the Alboran Sea, merchant ships and fisherman will now be required to travel 20 miles further south off the coast of Almeria.
 This diversion will reduce acoustic and water pollution in the area and should help to mitigate the impact of accidental oil spills on coastal habitats and tourist beaches.

-"This is very positive news for the bottlenose dolphin," says Earthwatch scientist Ricardo Sagarminaga van Buiten.
+"This is very positive news for the bottlenose dolphin," says scientist Ricardo Sagarminaga van Buiten (Earthwatch / Alnitak Marine and Research Education Centre).
 "Cargo ships, often carrying dangerous substances, regularly pass through the Alboran Sea's primary dolphin feeding grounds."

 The Alboran Sea is a gateway between the Mediterranean and the Atlantic Ocean.
 It provides an essential migratory corridor for a large variety of marine species and attracts an abundance of fish.
 This high productivity makes it one of Europe's most valuable feeding sites for dolphins and sea turtles.
 However, almost 30 percent of the world's maritime traffic currently passes through these waters.